 c) No Database Segmentation

 One of the significant marketing mistakes that restaurateurs and marketers make in Email and SMS Marketing is omitting Data Segmentation.
 Think about it, all your customers are not the same, and if you send the same email to everyone, without considering their dining habits and profile, you stand at the risk of Spamming.
 You can segment your customers into buckets based on their ordering history and food preferences.

 7. Not Keeping Up With the Trends and Poor Crisis Management

 The young generation is always looking for new experiences and thanks to the incredible penetration of the internet, is quick to try out new trends.
 The Fear of Missing Out (FOMO) is real in recent times and keeps the Millennials on their feet.
 Thus, it becomes imperative for you to stay on the lookout for the latest trend in the market and piggyback on it to attract customers.
 For example, when the craze for Pokémon Go had hit the world quite hard, with everyone trying to catch the Pocket Monsters through their smartphones.
 Many businesses were quick to cash in on this.
 While some promoted their restaurant as the venue of rare Pokémon, smart marketers were quick to introduce Pokémon themed menu items.
 Read about the top restaurant trends of 2017 here.

 It is also essential for restaurants to have a Crisis Management Team that deals with sudden or long-term crisis.
-Crisis can be anything; from sudden bad publicity or a need to change the look and feel of the restaurant if the current business model is not working out.
+A crisis can be anything; from sudden bad publicity or a need to change the look and feel of the restaurant if the current business model is not working out.
 Often restaurateurs make the mistake of acting too little or too late in case of such a crisis and is one of the biggest restaurant marketing mistakes.

 Restaurant Marketing is integral to a restaurant’s success.
 However, if not done the right way it can turn out to be more of an overhead than a resource.
 After going the various marketing mistakes that restaurant owners commit we hope you take back the ‘never to do’s’ while marketing for your restaurant and reap the rewards!